Cmorgan21/terminal-horror/README.md

 - I have tested all inputs to ensure all errors get handled gracefully such as.
 Numbers, Whitespaces, Incorrect characters and too mant characters and nothing being inputted.

 - All are provided with clear instructions that the user can't input these and are instructed again what they can input

+## SpreadSheet

+### Ghosts

+- The ghosts worksheet was used to display all ghost names and refernce all their ghost traits for eachother

+### Rooms

+- The rooms worksheet was used to displa all rooms, room descriptions, items and item descriptions for the game.

+### Rooms Copy

+- The rooms copy worksheet allows me to reset the original rooms sheet back to normal after the user has played the game.
+This is due to some of the descriptions changing depending on the ghost

+### Notebook

+- This worksheet allows all a users notes to be stored in a single column and will display them when the user decides to view them

+### Game Tracker

+- The game tracker sheet keeps track of the constants of the game - such as the users name and the entity that was generated - which can later be used for checking if the user guessed the correct entity